Home » Part 1: Contaminated Hydraulic Oil

 While the core technology remains much the same as the early hydraulics invented in the late eighteenth century, we have fine-tuned modern hydraulic equipment to run at higher pressures and with finer tolerances to deliver greater performance and power than ever before.
 The oil is the medium that flows through the system, and if it becomes contaminated under these much greater loads, the potential for costly damage increases with it.

-Hydraulic oil is an overhead for your business.
+Hydraulic fluid is an overhead for your business.
 While frequent oil changes will help the system run smoothly and protect critical components, it’s an expensive way to go about it.
 When we also factor in hydraulic oil disposal, there are compliance, safety and environmental considerations, which also come at a cost.
 It’s good business to get the most use out of your oil and better for the environment.

 Hydraulic oil keeps all the parts of the machine operating smoothly.
 As we have discussed in our article about hydraulic fluid, we use different fluids for different applications, like high speeds and operating temperatures.